 Mystery shopping to afford Disney World

 Mystery shopping is not only a great money making, it also saves us a ton of money!
 Often when you carry out a mystery shop, you will get a reimbursement as well as your fee.
 I use this reimbursement to buy things we normally need – toiletries, clothes, Christmas presents, etc. Or if we get a mystery shop to a restaurant then we can save anything from £25-£60 on a meal out.
 Click here to see how you can get started with mystery shopping, and to see some photos of the free stuff we've had from mystery shopping.
-If you are interested in completing a mystery shop for £50 then register your interest by clicking here.
-This mystery shop takes about an hour to complete.

 Car boot sales to afford Disney World

 We have a love hate relationship with car boot sales – why are they always so early in the morning?!?!
 We have had varying experiences, from someone stealing from us, to making almost £200 from one car boot sale.
 The only thing that motivates me to get up early for a car boot sale is knowing that every penny is going towards our Disney World savings.
 Be sure to check out my car boot sale tips for sellers.

 I recently published tons of money saving tips and hacks for visiting Disney World.
 Click here to see the tips that help us to afford Disney World.

 So there you have it, everything that we do to be able to afford Disney World every year.